lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 must be aware of the traffic direction (upstream, downstream) to select the appropriate field.
 The following rules apply for DEV and APP port numbers.

-If both ends knows the port number, it can be elided.
+If both ends know the port number, it can be elided.
 The TV contains the port number, the MO is set to "equal" and the CDA is set to "not-sent".

 If the port variation is on few bits, the TV contains the stable part of the port number,